-I'm Renata Blower, a Director of Special Needs Jungle.
-I describe myself as a realistic optimist, which is helpful when you have three children, two of whom have quite complex special needs.
-My oldest child, Elliot, has Asperger's, ADHD, Dyspraxia, sensory issues and an undiagnosed neuromuscular condition.
-My daughter Lilia also has the same neuromuscular condition (mildly) and is an amazing young carer to her two brothers and Dominic, my youngest child also has an undiagnosed neuromuscular condition which means he is physically disabled and has complex health needs.
+I'm Renata Blower, co-director of Special Needs Jungle.
+I describe myself as a realistic optimist, which is helpful when you have three children all with their own mix of needs.
+My oldest child, Elliot, has high functioning Autism, ADHD, Dyspraxia, sensory issues and an undiagnosed neuromuscular condition.
+My daughter Lilia also has the same neuromuscular condition (mildly), Dyspraxia and is an amazing young carer to her two brothers and Dominic, my youngest child also has an undiagnosed neuromuscular condition which means he is physically disabled and has complex health needs.

 Over the years my children have given me an incredibly amount of joy, quite a few grey hairs and a yearning for 8 hours uninterrupted sleep.
 They have also provided me with an unique insight into the inner workings of our Health, Education and Social Services.
 Having culminated years living on children's wards, been referred to multiple community professionals, and worked with an ever changing stream of disabled children's social workers I've seen the very best and the very worst of what Britain has to offer its most vulnerable children.